Landscaping the Right Side with a Dry Riverbed

 After we got our new fence put in, I began to do some more definite things little by little.
 First, I planted a free rose bush (from an online gardening purchase survey program that I participated in) in the corner.
 I planted cannas from seed, and hostas that I split from a giant hosta in my back yard, along the side of the house.

-I had made cement stepping stones with my kids’ handprints and footprints.
+I had made cement stepping stones (with a little help mixing the concrete part) with my kids’ handprints and footprints.

 I needed a place to put them, and decided that a dry river bed of sorts would be the place for them to set.
 It would define a path to the gate through the garden bed.